Olance Nogueras Rofes

 On his arrival in the United States, he was engaged by the Sun-Sentinel magazine.
 Also he was invited to the United States Congress to speak on the Cuban nuclear program, and the dangers of the atomic power plant construction in Juragua, suspended since 1992 for lack of funding.

 In January 1998 he became a news reporter for the newspaper El Nuevo Herald, and leads presentations about press freedom and independent journalism.
 He was invited for the International Committee to Protect Journalists (CPJ), the Inter Press Association (IAPA) and the regional division of the organization Freedom Forum in Buenos Aires, Argentina.

 In March 1999 he was fired from El Nuevo Herald, in disagreement with the newspaper's editor Carlos Castaneda.
 Weeks later, he began his work at Terra Networks, as a subsidiary of Internet content Telefónica Group of Spain.

 In September 2001, he became one of the founders of AmericaTeVe (WJAN) channel.
 For eight years, Nogueras interviewed Presidents, including Alvaro Uribe of Colombia, and Jose Maria Aznar from Spain, also political leaders of the Republican and Democratic parties in the United States, international personalities, writers, researchers, and artists.

 His reports, full of criticism, satire and transgressive questions, quickly caught the attention of the South Florida viewers, which placed him as one of their favorite reporters.

 Stories about the socio-political situation in Cuba, irregularities in the medical services of South Florida, and corruption scandals in condominium complexes in the cities of Miami and Hialeah, contributed to a greater recognition of their journalistic work, and a significant rating increased in Noticias 41.

 Between 2002 and 2004, Nogueras also worked as a writer at Telemundo 51.

 In September 2010, he was incorporated to the Mega News team as a reporter on the station Mega TV Channel 22, Spanish Broadcasting System (SBS).
 In December 2010, management canceled the space for low ratings.

 Since February 2011, Nogueras is a freelance reporter for GenTV News, Channel 8.

-His reference in journalism is the writer and former war correspondent Arturo Perez Reverte.
-And in the media his favorite one is the analyst Angel Martin, who host one of his favorite shows, knows as: Se Lo Que Hicisteis (SLQH) transmitted by La Sexta in Spain.
-Since 1998, he is a fan of the Argentine team Boca Juniors, and admirer of the player Juan Roman Riquelme.
+He is a fan of the Argentine team Boca Juniors.